-Each classroom's professional staff includes a Child Development Demonstration Lecturer (CDDL)/ Program Coordinator and Lead Teacher, and is supplemented by undergraduate students enrolled in the Human Development practicum course HDE 140L: Laboratory in Early Childhood.
+Each classroom's professional staff includes a Child Development Demonstration Lecturer (CDDL)/ Program Coordinator and Lead Teacher.
+Full-day classrooms also include Apprentice Teachers-individuals with bachelor's degrees in child development, early childhood education, or a similar field.
+All classrooms are supplemented by undergraduate students enrolled in the Human Development practicum course HDE 140L: Laboratory in Early Childhood.
 They are upper division students who are putting into practice what they have learned about young children during the course of their studies.
 Each student is assigned a "care group" of children to observe and interact with closely.
 They are closely supervised and coached in their work, and always have a professional staff member present when they are interacting with children.
 Many students become so enthusiastic about their work that they apply to return for subsequent quarters.
-Qualified students may serve as Teacher Aides and assume more program responsibilities.
+Qualified students may serve as Classroom Interns and assume more program responsibilities.
+They also engage in further in-depth study as directed by CDDLs.

-The Lead Teacher and the number of Teacher Aides required to meet NAEYC recommended adult-child ratios are present with each classroom group during the entire three-hour children's class session.
-This is ensured by staff and child sign-in sheets, indoor-outdoor supervision protocols, and CDDL/Program Coordinator oversight.
-Teacher Aides are the only student staffers who are legally cleared (through criminal background checks), and appropriately oriented and trained to work alone with children.
+The Lead Teacher and the number of Apprentice Teachers/Classroom Interns required to meet NAEYC recommended adult-child ratios are present with each classroom group throughout the day.
+This is ensured by staff and child sign-in sheets, indoor-outdoor supervision protocols, and CDDL oversight.
+Classroom Interns are the only student staffers who are legally cleared (through criminal background checks), and appropriately oriented and trained to work alone with children.
 Other support staff and volunteers do not ever work alone with children; they must be with, and supervised by, regularly scheduled teaching staff at all times.
-No new teaching staff member at any level (Director, Program Coordinator, Lead Teacher, and Teacher Aide) may work alone with children until they have received an initial orientation to the program and the position.